Adjective10111/Adjective10111/README.md

 - Node.js
 - PHP

-Now I'm working on Android and Back-end...
+Now I'm working on Android and Wordpress(PHP)...
 Hope to add them above soon😉
 <!--
 **Adjective10111/Adjective10111** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started: